 “When potato tubers are exposed to light, they turn green and increase glycoalkaloid production.
 This is a natural defense to help prevent the uncovered tuber from being eaten.”https://en.wikipedia.org/wiki/Solanine

 This makes sense, since the tubers need to sprout in order to reproduce and make the next generation of potato plants.
+(You can eat sprouted potatoes in some cases, if you take the proper precautions – you can learn more in my article here.)

 As mentioned earlier, potato tubers produce chlorophyll when exposed to sunlight.
 As it turns out, potatoes can produce solanine without light.